 Venous congestion and Venous insufficiency

 Veins are the blood vessels responsible for returning de-oxygenated blood back to the heart.
-Abnormalities in the veins of the legs or pelvis can interfere with that normal blood return leading to a variety of problems including unsightly and painful varicose veins, leg swelling, skin discoloration and in more advanced cases, non-healing leg wounds.
+Abnormalities in the pelvis and leg veins can interfere with that normal blood return leading to a variety of problems including unsightly and painful varicose veins, leg swelling, skin discoloration, spider veins and in more advanced cases, non-healing leg wounds.
+The experts at APEX Endovascular provide comprehensive management of complex venous issues starting with in-house, state-of-the art imaging diagnosis, minimally invasive treatment, and post procedure care.
+Call us, your local Fort Collins vein clinic serving the entire northern Colorado area.

 If you have one or more of the following SIGNS AND SYMPTOMS, you may have underlying vein disease.